Arguably the Best Career Guidance of All Time: My Favorite Talk and Video by Steve Jobs

 I can’t believe I get to call this work.
 I’m so incredibly grateful for what Live Your Legend has become for all of us.

 I’ve seen Steve Jobs’ 2005 Stanford Commencement Speech dozens of times.
-I keep it saved on my iPhone, and for a while, I watched it monthly.
+I keep it saved on my iPhone, and for a while, I watched the video monthly.
 I recommend the same practice to you, and whether you’ve seen it before or not (I assume many of you have), take a few minutes right now to watch it again.

 One of my favorite quotes…

 “You can’t connect the dots looking forward; you can only connect them looking back.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something; your gut, destiny, life, karma, whatever, because believing that the dots will connect down the road, will give you the confidence to follow your heart, even when it leads you off the well worn path.
 That will make all the difference.”

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma, which is living the results of other people’s thinking.
 Don’t let the noise of other’s opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly already want to become.
 Everything else is secondary.”

 But there are so many.

 Give the video a watch and tell me your favorite line in the comments on the blog.

 You all add more to these birthdays than you realize.
 Thank you for that.

 Stay hungry.
 Stay foolish…